benkeser/drtmle/CONTRIBUTING.md

 # Contributing to `drtmle` development

-I use the same guide as is used for contributing to the development of the popular `ggplot2` R package, restate here.
+I use the same guide for contributing as the `ggplot2` R package, which is restated here:

 The goal of this guide is to help you get up and contributing to `drtmle` as quickly as possible.
 The guide is divided into two main pieces: